renerocksai/semantic_zk/README.md

 ## Binary distribution

 The [releases](https://https://github.com/renerocksai/zk2setevi/releases) section of the GitHub repository provides binary downloads for up-to-date versions of both Windows 10 and macOs.
 Each distribution contains both the [command line tool](#command-line-tool) and the [graphical tool](#graphical-tool).

-There is no installer, the binaries are useable immediately after download.
+There is no installer, the binaries are useable immediately after download and unzipping.

 After installing, go straight to [usage](#usage
 )